Learning Specialist | Job Vacancies | Trinity School of Durham and Chapel Hill

 VACANCIES

-Trinity School is seeking a part-time Lower School Learning Specialist interested in joining a dynamic team that aims to strengthen the services available to our community.
+Trinity School is seeking a part-time Upper School Learning Specialist interested in joining a developing team that aims to strengthen the services available to our community.

-The ideal candidate would have a bachelor’s degree, preferably in Special Education or Elementary Education, one to three years of teaching experience in the field, and an excellent understanding of early childhood development, academic interventions, and learning differences.
+Ideal candidates would have a bachelor’s degree, preferably in Special Education, one to three years of teaching experience in the field, and an excellent understanding of tailoring learning plans to students' unique needs.

 Roles and Responsibilities

-• Uses progress monitoring data and resources to process student referrals; works alongside families and teachers to manage student referrals.
+• Works alongside families and teachers to manage student referrals.

-• Provides faculty with resources, strategies, and support to accommodate and differentiate instruction for students with learning differences.
+• Provides faculty with resources, strategies, and support to accommodate and modify instruction for students with learning differences.

 • Reads and interprets psychological-educational evaluations to provide appropriate accommodations and support for students.

-• Organizes, tracks, and proctors accommodations for standardized assessments.
+• Organizes, tracks, and proctors accommodations for both subject tests and standardized assessments.

-• Develops natural and vibrant relationships with various learners, interacting with grace, flexibility, understanding, and empowerment.
+• Develops natural and vibrant relationships with various learners, approaching instruction with grace, flexibility, understanding, and empowerment.

-• Remains informed of current research and pedagogical practices for students with learning differences
+• Remains informed of current research and pedagogical practices for students with learning and attention disabilities.

 • Is a flexible, collaborative, and driven worker: a team member who is dedicated to supporting the vision and mission of Trinity.